Alien (franchise): Television and web series

-Web series

 Alien: Isolation – The Digital Series (2019)

 In 2014, Sega published the video game Alien: Isolation.
-In 2019, a seven-episode animated adaptation of Alien: Isolation was released on February 28.
+In 2019, a seven-episode animated adaptation of the same name was released on February 28.
 The series, developed by 20th Century Fox, in conjunction with Reverse Engineering Studios and DVgroup, was created using a combination of brand-new scenes animated from scratch, cinematics taken directly from the original game, and digital recreations of first-person scenes from the game.
 Alien: Isolation is set in 2137, 15 years after the events of Alien and 42 years prior to Aliens, following Amanda Ripley, who is investigating the disappearance of her mother, Ellen Ripley, as she is transferred to the space station Sevastopol to find the flight recorder of the Nostromo only to discover an Alien has terrorized the station, killing the vast majority of the crew.
 Andrea Deck reprises her role as Amanda Ripley.

+Alien: Earth (2025)

+On December 10, 2020, as part of Disney's Investor Day presentation, a new TV series project based on the franchise was announced to be in development for FX on Hulu, with Noah Hawley and Scott being involved (the former as showrunner and the latter as producer).
+It will be set on Earth in the near future, thus marking the first of the franchise to do so without featuring Ellen Ripley.
+At the 2021 Television Critics Association Press Tour, FX network's John Landgraf said that the series will probably premiere in 2023.
+A casting sheet for characters Hermit and Wendy shed light on the show's leads.
+Reports suggested that the TV series would start filming in March 2022, but production was delayed until 2023, due to the COVID-19 pandemic.
+On April 6, Landgraf stated that the series was in "active preproduction".
+On July 19, the production of the series began in Thailand with Sydney Chandler, Alex Lawther and Samuel Blenkin being cast as the series' lead roles.
+Alien: Earth premiered on FX and FX on Hulu on August 12, 2025.

+The series officially takes place in an alternate timeline within the Alien universe and is not considered part of the main canon.